JulietteBoivin/Mathematical-expression-recognition/README.md

 3.a.2.
 GTVectorization.py

-Contains functions developped by us in order to split the label data into their subelements.
+Contains functions developed by us in order to split the label data into their sub-elements.
 It also includes functions responsible for padding, encoding and embedding.
 Vectorization is based on the element’s position in the grammar
 (ex.
 Letter a is represented by 0 since it’s the first element of the grammar).

 3.a.3. inkml2img.py